gridsome/gridsome.org/docs/graphql.md

 Gridsome lets you connect to any data source by using **Source plugins**.
 This is the core functionality of Gridsome.
 All data coming from sources are pulled into a GraphQL layer that the Vue components can access.

-**The GraphQL layer is only used in development and not not used in production for static sites.
+**The GraphQL layer is only used in development and not used in production for static sites.
 It only uses the GraphQL data for generating HTML files blazing fast**

 ![Git workflow](./images/graphql.png)